Unfortunately, some women will experience urinary incontinence due to a vaginal vault prolapse after hysterectomy.

 The uterus isn’t the only pelvic organ that can prolapse through the vaginal canal.
 The rectum, urethra, small bowel, vaginal tissue, and the bladder can also begin to prolapse, leading to symptoms similar to a uterine prolapse.

 If the muscles and ligaments are weak enough, you may even see some of these organs outside of the body.
-A prolapse of any kind can affect having a normal bowel movement, urination, and sexual dysfunction.
+A prolapse of any kind can cause problems with bowel movements, urination, and sexual intercourse.

 Types of Prolapse